maximbetin/maxim-cicd/README.md

 Side-note: if you come across a `npm ERR! code EINTEGRITY` error during the installation run `sudo npm cache verify`, it usually fixes it.

 Moving on.
 Docker.
 What is it?
 Plainly put Docker carves up a computer into a sealed, portable container that runs your code.
-Think of it as the minimal amount of software and OS needed to run your code - a lightweight VM.
-And yes, I just angered, antagonized the entire Docker community against me after describing Docker that way.
+Think of it as the minimal amount of software and OS needed to run your code — a lightweight VM.
+And yes, I just angered and antagonized the entire Docker community against me after describing Docker that way.

 The idea revolves around containerizing the code we just created into a Docker image.
-The image has your code and anything else that you deem necessary for it to be running, with no underlying hardware necessary.
-Docker images are built using the Dockerfile where we define these requirements.
-This is the Dockerfile we will be using:
+The image has your code and everything else that you deem necessary for it to be running, with no underlying hardware prerequisites.

+Docker images are built using the `Dockerfile` where we define these requirements.
+The `Dockerfile` contains all the steps needed to run our particular piece of software — all the commands to assemble the image.

+This is the `Dockerfile` we will be using:

 ```
 # Get a base Node image